stellarsunset/auto-semver/README.md

 1. Minimize the required configuration across projects
 2. Bake in exactly the versioning semantics you want

-This plugin generates only two additional tasks, and requires zero additional configuration.
+This plugin generates only one additional task, and requires zero additional configuration.

 ## Usage